 Expertise: We thrive in solving technically complex transportation challenges.

-Trustworthy: We honor integrity, honesty and fairness and hold ourselves accountable.
+Trustworthy: We honor integrity, honesty and fairness.

 —Peter Coffey, President

 Culture at DKS is of paramount importance to us.
 Providing a quality work environment with challenging projects for our employee owners to work on is what makes our company great.

 The name DKS is developed by the six founding partners in Oakland, CA, whose last names included two Ds, two Ks, and two Ss—Chuck DeLeuw, Bill Dietrich, Mike Kennedy, Hans Korve, Dan Smith, and Rich Sauve.

 DKS is selected to lead the traffic engineering design and transit priority project for Long Beach Los Angeles Blue Line LRT, the first LRT line in the LA Metro area.